-Research Focus

-Our objective was to explore the intersection of artificial intelligence (AI), journalism, and the digital divide.
+Slide 4: Research Focus Our objective was to explore the intersection of artificial intelligence (AI), journalism, and the digital divide.
 This approach centers on the concept of the AI digital divide, examining the access, usage, and assessment of AI-generated content.
 By grounding the investigation in both media and technology studies, the research connects the increased production of synthetic media with systemic gaps in digital literacy and infrastructure.
 Our inquiry is also guided by a human-centered lens, utilizing accepted journalistic norms and standards to provide a second layer of analysis.

-Definition of AI Digital Divide

-The AI digital divide refers to the growing gap between individuals and organizations that can effectively use, understand, and benefit from AI technologies and those that cannot.
+Slide 5: Definition of AI Digital Divide The AI digital divide AI Digital Divi refers to the growir an effectively use, u ig gap between indi solely on access to access in digital lite ose that cannot.
+Un hardware or interne racy, skill acquisitior ed outputs.
+It highlig t, the AI divide enco n, and the ability to i ompasses varying nterpret or divide has consequ the distribution of re ences for industries ngly support how we such as journalism and education, as Slide 5: Definition of AI Digital Divide The AI digital divide refers to the growing gap between individuals and organizations that can effectively use, understand, and benefit from AI technologies and those that cannot.
 Unlike earlier digital divides focused solely on access to hardware or internet, the AI divide encompasses varying access in digital literacy, skill acquisition, and the ability to interpret or question AI-generated outputs.
 It highlights issues of transparency, accountability, and the distribution of resources, training, and support.
 This divide has consequences for industries such as journalism and education, as AI systems increasingly support how we receive and interpret information.

-Al Digital Divide: Important Factors
+Slide 6: Al Digital Divide: Important Factors

-Several factors drive the widening AI digital divide.
+Slide 6: AI Digital Divide: Important Factors Several factors drive the widening AI digital divide.
 These include educational access, geography, and institutional investment in AI development and training.

-- Structural level: At the structural level, high concentrations of AI innovation and patents are found in a small number of countries and corporations, leaving other regions under-resourced. - Individual level: At the individual level, access to training and upskilling defines each person's benefit from AI technologies. - Transparency: Many AI systems operate in ways that are opaque to both experts and the general public.
-Without clear explanations of how decisions are made or content is generated, it becomes difficult for users to assess credibility or understand the limitations and biases of AI systems. - The Black Box: All systems, especially those based on deep learning, produce outputs through complex internal processes that are not easily interpretable.
+Structural level: At the structural level, high concentrations of AI innovation and patents are found in a small number of countries and corporations, leaving other regions under-resourced.
+Individual level: At the individual level, access to training and upskilling defines each person's benefit from AI technologies.
+Transparency: Many AI systems operate in ways that are opaque to both experts and the general public.
+Without clear explanations of how decisions are made or content is generated, it becomes difficult for users to assess credibility or understand the limitations and biases of AI systems.
+The Black Box: AI systems, especially those based on deep learning, produce outputs through complex internal processes that are not easily interpretable.
 Bridging the divide means making these systems more transparent, explainable, and accessible to all.
+Slide 7: Al Digital Divide Factors